Cache What Lasts: Token Retention for Memory-Bounded KV Cache in LLMs: Experiments

 \textbf{Token Retention Enables Interpretability.} Beyond guiding eviction policy, token-level retention scores provide a diagnostic tool for analyzing the functional roles of individual KV heads in the base LLM.
-Visualizing retention scores alongside the tokens preserved in the KV cache after generation reveals distinct specializations: some heads emphasize a recency window (Figure~\ref{fig:alpha_l0_h3}), whereas others preferentially retain mathematical tokens-numbers and operators (Figures~\ref{fig:beta_l15_h2} and \ref{fig:alpha_l15_h2})-or variables (Figure~\ref{fig:alpha_l34_h1}), as well as problem-description tokens (Figures~\ref{fig:alpha_l9_h7} and \ref{fig:alpha_l35_h5}) and chain-of-thought instructions (Figure~\ref{fig:alpha_l35_h7}).
-Even function or filler words, such as pronouns, prepositions, conjunctions, \texttt{wait} and \texttt{let}, tend to be kept by specific heads (Figures~\ref{fig:alpha_l0_h6} and \ref{fig:alpha_l35_h3}).
-In particular, heads that exhibit context-switching patterns (e.g., \emph{Layer 30/Head 4} and \emph{Layer 16/Head 6}) tend to retain the period token while discarding others (Figures~\ref{fig:alpha_l30_h4} and~\ref{fig:alpha_l16_h6}).
+Visualizing retention scores alongside the tokens preserved in the KV cache after generation reveals distinct specializations: some heads emphasize a recency window (Figure~\ref{fig:alpha_l6_h4} and~\ref{fig:alpha_l15_h5}), whereas others preferentially retain mathematical tokens-numbers and operators (Figures~\ref{fig:alpha_l32_h2}), as well as problem-description tokens (Figures~\ref{fig:alpha_l9_h7}).
+Even function or filler words, such as pronouns, prepositions, conjunctions, \texttt{wait} and \texttt{let}, tend to be kept by specific heads (Figures~\ref{fig:alpha_l4_h5}).
+In particular, some heads tend to retain the period token while discarding others (Figures~\ref{fig:alpha_l27_h2}).
 We hypothesize that, in these heads, periods act as implicit \emph{gist} tokens~\citep{mu2023learning}, summarizing the information in the preceding sentences.

 Our analyses indicate that KV heads in LLM develop different functional roles and therefore keep different types of tokens.
 These tokens are often dispersed across the context rather than forming contiguous chunks, as each already captures contextual information.
 This observation contrasts with existing approaches~\citep{yuan2025native, gao2025seerattention} that advocate chunk- or block-based KV-cache.
 Instead, we show that keeping a small number of high-context tokens is more budget-effective.